-As a customer, say you had an urgent question that would determine whether or not you purchased from a certain business.
+As a customer, if you had an urgent question that would determine whether or not you purchased from a certain business.
 Maybe you wanted to ensure that they were open or ask about pricing.
 If you don’t answer, they might call your competition.
 And if that business answers, you can officially kiss that customer goodbye.

 This is heightened when a current client calls asking for help.
 If they aren’t able to get ahold of you, there’s a possibility that you will have lost that customer for life.
 It doesn’t matter to them if you’re swamped and overworked and trying to take on everything involved with running a small business; they just know that you couldn’t meet their needs.

+Phone calls made to businesses have increased exponentially since COVID-19.
 If you need a little help in this department, we’ve got you covered.
 Our live answering service can help answer customer questions 24/7 and ensure they’re getting all of their concerns addressed.
 You can learn more here.

 3. Be an Expert